Table of Contents

 - What is bacterial vaginosis?

-- What is the cause of bacterial vaginosis?
+- What is the whiff test for bacterial vaginosis?

-- What are the signs and symptoms of bacterial vaginosis?
+- What kind of doctor treats bacterial vaginosis?

 - What are the complications of bacterial vaginosis?